UMCarpentries/intro-curriculum-r/paper/paper.md

 others' pull requests to complete the alpha version of our curriculum.
 Next, we hosted a workshop for instructors to pilot the curriculum.
-We collected feedback from the learners and instructors at the end of the pilot workshop, then held a smaller half-day sprint to revise the curriculum based on the feedback.
+We collected feedback from the learners and instructors at the end of the pilot workshop and then held a smaller half-day sprint to revise the curriculum based on the feedback.
-At current, our community members are continuously able to create issues, make edits, and review pull requests to keep refining the curriculum for future use.
+Currently, our community members are continuously able to create issues, make edits, and review pull requests to keep refining the curriculum for future use.
-We are planning more workshops with new instructors who were not involved in the original curriculum development to gather their unique feedback.
+We are planning more workshops with new instructors who were not involved in the original curriculum development to gather their feedback.

 # Curriculum

 Our curriculum is tailored to people with no prior coding experience who want to learn how to use R programming for data analysis, visualization and the reporting of results (Figure 2).
-Not only do we aim to teach our learners the basics of performing empirical data analysis.
-We also seek to provide a rigorous framework for adhering to reproducible research principles that enable researchers to easily share their empirical work with others.
+Not only do we aim to teach our learners the basics of performing empirical data analysis, we also seek to provide a rigorous framework for adhering to reproducible research principles that enable researchers to easily share their empirical work with others.

 ![Curriculum overview.
 Created with BioRender.com.](curriculum-overview.png)